 Voluntary prepayments of the term loans are not permitted prior to the second anniversary of the Closing Date, except in the event of a change of control of a Transaction Party.
 After the second anniversary, UBS can make voluntary repayments in minimum principal amounts of US\$2,500,000 together with interest, plus the premium described below.
 UBS must make mandatory prepayments in certain prescribed circumstances, including in the event of raising additional debt financing, a sale or transfer of assets other than in certain circumstances and in the event of other specified extraordinary receipts.
 Extraordinary receipts include cash received or paid other than in the ordinary course of business, such as tax refunds (other than GST and R&D tax rebates), LifeScan lump sum fee payments and Siemens termination fees.
 In such events, UBS must prepay to the Lenders 100% of the net cash proceeds received.
-In the event of any prepayment (1) on or prior to the second anniversary of the Closing Date with respect to any obligations under the Credit Agreement other than the Delayed Draw Loans, or (2) on or prior to June 19, 2016 with the respect to the prepayment (1) after the second anniversary of the Closing Date with respect to any obligations under the Credit Agreement other than the Delayed Draw Loans, or (2) after June 19, 2016 with the respect to the Delayed Draw Loans, UBS must pay a prepayment premium commencing at 15% of the principal of such prepayment due and payable on the applicable date and reducing pro-rata on a monthly basis until the Maturity Date.
+In the event of any prepayment (1) on or prior to the second anniversary of the Closing Date with respect to any obligations under the Credit Agreement other than the Delayed Draw Loans, or (2) on or prior to June 19, 2016 with the respect to any obligations under the Credit Agreement other than the Delayed Draw Loans, or (2) after June 19, 2016 with the respect to any obligations under the Credit Agreement other than the Delayed Draw Loans, or (2) after June 19, 2016 with the respect to any obligations under the Credit Agreement other than the Delayed Draw Loans, or (2) after June 19, 2016 with the respect to any obligations under the Credit Agreement other than the Delayed Draw Loans, or (2) after June 19, 2016 with the respect to the Delayed Draw Loans, UBS must pay a prepayment premium commencing at 15% of the principal of such prepayment due and payable on the applicable date and reducing pro-rata on a monthly basis until the Maturity Date.